113A Calendar Fall 2019

 One-on-one Conference in small groups in my Office Sierra Tower 834

 Finalize your essay.
 Start putting together your entire portfolio.

-Remember to bring your Portfolio on Tuesday, December 11
+Remember to bring your Physical Portfolio on Monday, December 9

-Portfolio is due on Tuesday.
-It should contain print copies of your three polished essays (Review Essay final draft, Rhetorical Analysis Essay final draft, and Argument Essay final draft) and a 2 double-spaced reflection on the entire semester–what you learned and how, what readings stood out, and what assignments and writing and research activities benefitted you the most.
+Portfolio is due on Monday.
+It should contain print copies of your three revised/polished essays (Review Essay Revised draft, Rhetorical Analysis Essay Revised draft, and Argument Essay Final draft) and a 2 double-spaced reflection on the entire semester–what you learned and how, what readings stood out, and what assignments and writing and research activities benefitted you the most.
 Please put those four pieces in a folder/binder and bring it to the class.

 Physical Portfolio Due (Also submit through a Canvas Link which says “Submit your final portfolio here”)